 In 1966 he had filmed a number of acquaintances without providing any script or direction, creating the film Chelsea Girls.
 This was a three-and-a-half hour film of his entourage conducting their daily life in eight rooms of the Chelsea Hotel.
 According to the Radio Times Guide to Film 2007, "Andy Warhol's underground film is to blame for reality television."

-Well, the plague of "reality" television probably would have happened without Warhol's assistance.
+Well, the plague of "reality" television filled with human garbage probably would have happened without Andy Warhol's assistance.
 But he was keenly aware of our culture's obsession with fame.
-Polls of children and even adults demonstrate that when you ask many people "Whom do you most admire?", you really get an answer about who is the most famous or notorious, with those two concepts becoming ever more blurred.
+Polls of children and even adults demonstrate that when you ask many Americans "Whom do you most admire?", you really get an answer about who is the most famous or notorious, with those two concepts becoming ever more blurred.
+The U.S. eventually elected a serially bankrupt "reality" television figure as its President.

-I don't think that Warhol was saying that fame or notoriety for its own sake is a good thing, or that it should be encouraged.
-I think he realized, and was willing to say (and why not take economic advantage while you're at it) that fame, even the pointless variety, does have an enormous influence in popular society.
+I don't think that Warhol was saying that fame or notoriety for its own sake is a good thing, or that such nonsense should be encouraged.
+I think he realized, and was willing to say (and why not take economic advantage of saying this while you're at it) that fame, even the pointless variety, does have an enormous influence in popular society.

 Andy Warhol's last home was at 57 East 66th Street on the Upper East Side.